How Russia Decides to Go Nuclear

 Even Germany, which was hailed for welcoming Syrian refugees and asylum seekers, has started to rethink its previous openness.
 As early as September, Germany had reinstated temporary border checks.
 In mid-October, German Chancellor Angela Merkel paid a historic visit to Turkey and struck a deal, endorsed by the whole EU, aimed at addressing the flow of migrants through the so-called Balkan route.
 The centerpiece was a readmission agreement, through which migrants unlikely to gain asylum in Europe would be returned to Turkey.

 Anyone travelling across Germany these days cannot overlook the extent to which these policy choices have transformed the nation and its self-perception.
-Berlin used to be rather dismissive of the plight of southern Europe with volunteer spirit of the population at large.
+Berlin used to be rather dismissive of the plight of southern Europe with Mediterranean migration.
+But the current crisis has ignited an unprecedented level of mobilization in government and civil society, and has awakened the volunteer spirit of the population at large.
 As Merkel has relentlessly told Germans, “Wir schaffen das”—“We can do this.”
 But critics have grown louder, even in the chancellor’s own camp; and the disturbing incidents on New Year’s Eve involving apparent asylum seekers harassing women in Cologne and other cities may well spell the end of Germany’s new Willkommenskultur.